SCPR/kpcc-data-team/tools-and-scripts/pull-california-pipeline-operators/README.md

 **pipeline-operator-ids-to-csv**

-The second scraper, [pipeline-operator-ids-to-csv.py](tools-and-scripts/pull-california-pipeline-operators/pipeline-operator-ids-to-csv.py) grabs more general information on all pipelines operating in the US and also checks to see if they operate in California.
+[pipeline-operator-ids-to-csv.py](/tools-and-scripts/pull-california-pipeline-operators/pipeline-operator-ids-to-csv.py) grabs more general information on all pipelines operating in the US and also checks to see if they operate in California.

 * The scraper goes through [PHMSA's operator list](http://primis.phmsa.dot.gov/comm/reports/operator/OperatorListNoJS.html) and grabs all the info present on the page.